New Perspectives on Hispanic Cultures: Languages and Cultures in Contact

 The Cervantes Institute at Harvard University once more invites researchers interested in the Spanish language and Hispanic cultures to present their work to the academic community.
 This invitation is extended both to those who are beginning their professional career (recent Ph.D’s, graduate and doctorate students, or undergraduate students in their last year pursuing studies in any subject related to Spanish or Hispanic cultures) and to experts in the area (language teachers or researchers and professors in these fields).

-This edition will have a general subject on which the papers will focus: “Languages and cultures in contact,” always in the context of the Spanish language or Hispanic cultures.
+This edition, which will be shorter than previous editions since it will take place online, will have a general subject on which the papers will focus: “Languages and cultures in contact,” always in the context of the Spanish language or Hispanic cultures.
 We therefore welcome proposals touching on topics such as: bi/multilingualism, bi/multiculturalism, code-switching, translanguaging, heritage language/speakers, Spanglish, linguistic and/or cultural minorities, literary or cultural influences, artistic exchanges, appropriation, perception of Spanish/Hispanic-ness by speakers of other languages, etc. These topics may be approached from a wide range of disciplines, including:

 - Language and Linguistics